joaopef/theSTART/docs/PwnZilla Guia.md

 For this setup, I’ll be using Windows as my main operating system, along with PuTTY for SSH access and 7-Zip to extract the image file.
 Additionally, I’ll need RNDIS drivers, which can be downloaded from ModCloud [here](https://modclouddownloadprod.blob.corwindows.net/shared/mod-rndis-driver-windows.zip)

-If you’re looking for a deeper explanation of how the Pwnagotchi works, feel free to check out HOW_IT_WORKS.md.
+If you’re looking for a deeper explanation of how the Pwnagotchi works, feel free to check out [in depth info](../docs/HOW_IT_WORKS.md).

 ![Pwnzilla Setup](images/pwnzilla-setup.jpg)